 - Consume significantly more of their daily energy intake at night

-- Wake up 3.6 more times than other people with about 52 percent of this time spent eating
+- Wake up 3.6 times per night on average with about 52 percent of this time spent eating

 With this in mind, we can safely say that night eating syndrome (aka NES) is an overeating condition in which patients often eat a lot of their daily calorie intake after dinner or during the night where they specifically wake up to eat.